-3.3.1 Describe what is considered as RDF and how performance is assessed against contract targets
+3.3.1 Describe what is considered as RDF and how performance is assessed against contract targets.
+Do we need this?

-RDF is defined in the Waste Management (Landfill Diversion) contract dated 26th April 2011 as:
+RDF is defined in the Waste Management (Landfill Diversion) Contract dated 26th April 2011 as:

-"Any residue of Contract Waste Processed under this contract being biotreated waste which is solid recovered fuel" or "Refuse Derived Fuel".
+"Any residue of contract waste processed under this contract being biotreated waste which is solid recovered fuel" or "Refuse Derived Fuel"

-Routine testing of RDF material is carried out to ensure compliance with the specification required by the off-take facility.
+Periodic testing of RDF material is carried out to ensure compliance with the specification required by the off-take facility.

-The performance of volume produced is measured daily and is reviewed with Wiltshire Council at the monthly and quarterly contract performance review meetings.
+The performance of volume produced is measured daily and is reviewed with Wiltshire Council at the monthly contract performance review meetings.

-3.3.2 The amount of energy potentially generated eg converted to electricity and / or heat (if any)
+3.3.2 The amount of energy potentially generated e.g. converted to electricity and / or heat (if any)

-In contract year 9, 24,480 tonnes of RDF were produced at an average calorific value of 14.335 MJ/kg.
-This equates to a potential recovered energy of 350,923 GJ.
+In contract year 10, 26,384 tonnes of RDF was produced at an average calorific value of 14.335 MJ/kg.
+This equates to a potential recovered energy of 377,951 GJ.